Staff at the Freie Universität libraries or at the University Library Information Center will be happy to give you support.

 Note: There is no transportation between Freie Universität libraries and the Charité libraries.

 Is there a book, a journal, a database that you think the University Library or one of the department libraries should consider acquiring?

-Please complete the purchase suggestion form.
+Please complete the purchase suggestion form on the UB homepage.